-Based on results of the various deposit studies completed to date, the Hope Brook deposit is controlled localization of the disseminated and vein hosted styles of gold mineralization identified to date, both of which are associated with generally well-developed carbonate alteration zones.
+The younger style of gold mineralization present within the HBGP is associated with the Bay d'Est Fault (shear zone) system.
+This large shear zone and its various splays are interpreted to have controlled localization of the disseminated and vein hosted styles of gold mineralization identified to date, both of which are associated with generally well-developed carbonate alteration zones.
 On this basis, these occurrences are classified for report purposes as examples of an orogenic gold setting.